Choose another writer in this calendar:

 1960s, when he wrote about the Vietnam War and the occupation of

-the omnipotence of science and "lasting progress."
+the omnipotence of science and the industrial form of production

 Since his school years, von Wright had felt nostalgia for

 times gone by and especially for the Greek and Roman cultures.
 This

 reflected in his essays, in which Wright often used classical mythology

 to shine a light on issue at hand.
 In the essay 'Progress: Fact and

 Fiction,' a critical look at the Great Idea of Progress ("a matter of